Chart Color Schemes

 The educational profile of Boondall exceeds national averages, with above-average qualification levels and academic performance metrics

-Boondall Trail has educational qualifications that trail regional benchmarks, with 26.9% of residents aged 15+ holding university degrees compared to the SA3 area's 35.4%.
-This difference indicates potential for educational development and skill enhancement.
+Educational qualifications in Boondall trail regional area show that 26.9% of residents aged 15 and above have university degrees, compared to the SA3 area's 35.4%.
+This indicates potential for educational development.
 Bachelor degrees are most common at 19.0%, followed by postgraduate qualifications (5.1%) and graduate diplomas (2.8%).
-Vocational credentials are prominent, with 34.8% of residents aged 15+ holding them - advanced diplomas at 11.8% and certificates at 23.0%.
+Vocational credentials are also prevalent, with 34.8% of residents aged 15 and above holding them - advanced diplomas make up 11.8% and certificates account for 23.0%.

 Frequently Asked Questions - Education